sunfounder/esp32-starter-kit/docs/source/micropython/basic_projects/py_pump.rst

 4.2 Pumping
 =======================

-In this intriguing project, we will delve into controlling a water pump using the L9110 motor driver module.
-Known for its compactness and effectiveness, the L9110 module is a common choice in robotics and mechatronics projects for controlling DC motors.
+In this intriguing project, we will delve into controlling a water pump using the L293D.

 In the realm of water pump control, things are a bit simpler compared to controlling other motors.
 The beauty of this project lies in its simplicity - there's no need to worry about the direction of rotation.
 Our primary goal is to successfully activate the water pump and keep it running.